 - completed online application for graduate study.

-- two official transcripts from your degree-granting institution(s)
+- official transcript(s) from your degree-granting institution(s)

 - a completed immunization form

 - to satisfy the admission requirements for our department, interested students must include a letter describing your interest in the graduate program that you are applying for, which could be either Biology MS, Biology Education MS, or Environmental Science MS. This letter should explicitly identify your career goals, your research interests, and identify the faculty member(s) with whom you are most interested in pursuing a thesis research project.

 - International students from a country where English is not the primary language must submit an official internet-based TOEFL (iBT) score which satisfies our departments' minimum score requirements.

 - a $40 fee is required of applicants applying to a degree program.